 - College and University (especially Schools of Education) Students, Faculty, and Staff

-The training webinar will NOT be recorded or otherwise shared after the scheduled dates.
+The book circle sessions will NOT be recorded or otherwise shared after the scheduled dates.
 The DPI American Indian Studies Program has found that this allows for more candid conversations, richer dialogue, and increased participation.

 This training webinar does NOT meet statutory license stipulations for “Wisconsin American Indian Tribes and Bands”, which is often referenced as Wisconsin Act 31.
 For those seeking to address statuary license stipulations, please visit the Wisconsin Department of Public Instruction (DPI) Educator Preparation and Licensing – Statutory License Stipulations webpage for a list of approved courses and workshops.
 You can also visit the DPI American Indian Studies Program for further information.